-In this post, I will try to provide information about Gangtok tour packages, Sikkim tour packages including lachung yumthang valley tour packages, what to see, hotels etc. Gangtok, Lachung and Yumthang tour is the most common tour for any Sikkim tourist.
-When we reached there the sun is nearly coated by cloud.
+In this post, I will try to provide detail information about Gangtok tour packages, Sikkim tour packages including lachung yumthang valley tour packages, what to see, how to reach, hotels etc. Gangtok, Lachung and Yumthang tour is the most common tour for any Sikkim tourist.
+When we reached Lachung the sun is nearly coated by cloud.
 The dusk & rain still looking ahead to our arrival as if they can begin their welcome concert.
 Our bolero crossed the stream through cantilever military bridge.
 The vehicle stopped by a mountain range.
 Getting down in the twilight I really observed what ‘desperate beauty’ is.
 Really nature has taken us in its lap.
 We entered Lachung a little hill station in northeast Sikkim, India.

 gangtok tour packages